 Batch Users Overview

 Batch users are operating system credentials that OpCon uses to authenticate job submissions to agents.
-Each batch user is associated with a specific machine or platform type and holds the username and password the agent uses to run submitted jobs.
+Each batch user is associated with a specific platform type and holds the login name — and, where required, the password — that the agent uses to run submitted jobs.

 - Configuring credentials for a new platform or agent

-- Updating a batch user's password after it changes
+- Updating a batch user password after it changes in the operating system

 - Granting or revoking a role's access to a specific batch user